-If you have a Nest Thermostat you probably heard about the recent outages and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you have a Nest Thermostat you probably heard about the recent outages and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For more detailed information, visit Nest Support page.
+For more detailed information, go to their Nest Support page.
 For a quick summary, keep on reading:

 Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest suggests recharging and restarting your thermostat to rectify the problem and get it up and going again.
+Nest recommends recharging and restarting your thermostat to rectify the problem and get it up and running again.

 - the thermostat not working in the Nest application and disconnected from the Wi-Fi